-Many of the original founding members of the Scarab Club consisted of automotive designers, advertising illustrators, graphic artists, photographers, architects, and automobile company owners.
+Many of the original founding members of the Scarab Club were Detroit’s leading painters and sculptors.
 Scarab Club members inspired each others’ artistic spirit by entering their artwork in the Annual Exhibition of Michigan Artists held at the Detroit Institute of Arts under the auspices of the Scarab Club from 1911 to 1928 and the DIA from 1929 to 1974.

 The club’s themed costumed balls, which began in 1917, were a significant social event in Detroit.
 Life Magazine covered the 1937 Ball featuring a two-page photo spread.
 The Detroit News and The Detroit Free Press published two pages of photogravures of costumed guests beginning in 1917.